baekoor/MarioML/README.md

 CUDA Memory Management: Clear cache periodically if experiencing memory issues
 Rendering: Disable rendering for 2-3x faster training CPU Priority: The script automatically sets process priority to high

+## Model Breeding System

+The agent incorporates an evolutionary approach to accelerate learning at challenging obstacles:

+### How Breeding Works

+1. **Success Memory**: When an agent successfully crosses a difficult barrier (e.g., position 594, 722, or 898), its neural network weights are saved to a model library

+2. **Model Combination**: Every 20 episodes, the system attempts to breed a new model by combining weights from successful models:

+   - Selects parent models that crossed specific barriers
+   - Performs weighted averaging of neural network parameters (50% from the best performer, 30% from second-best, 20% from third-best)
+   - Focuses particularly on the critical barrier at position 898 (the final pipe)

+3. **Specialized Training**: Bred models undergo focused training with:

+   - Enhanced rewards near barrier 898
+   - Modified exploration rates in challenging areas
+   - Accelerated learning from successful examples

+4. **Knowledge Transfer**: If a bred model successfully crosses barrier 898, its weights are adopted by the main agent

+5. **Continuous Improvement**: This cycle creates a positive feedback loop where successful strategies are preserved and enhanced

+This approach significantly improves learning efficiency by preserving and combining successful strategies across multiple agents, particularly for the most challenging obstacles in the level.